initrd — boot loader initialized RAM disk

 the normal root filesystems.
 For an NFS-mounted normal root

-filesystem, one has to use the nfs_root_name
+filesystem, one has to use the nfs_root_name and nfs_root_addrs boot options to give the

 NFS settings.
 For more information on NFS-mounted root see

-the kernel documentation file Documentation/filesystems/nfsroot.txt
+the kernel documentation file Documentation/filesystems/nfsroot.txt.

 For more information on setting the root filesystem see

-also the LILO
+also the LILO and

-LOADLIN
+LOADLIN documentation.

-It is also possible for the /linuxrc
+It is also possible for the /linuxrc executable to change the normal

 root device.
-For /linuxrc
+For /linuxrc to

-change the normal root device, /proc
+change the normal root device, /proc must be mounted.
+After mounting

-changes the normal root device
+/proc, /linuxrc changes the normal root device

-by writing into the proc files /proc/sys/kernel/real-root-dev
+by writing into the proc files /proc/sys/kernel/real-root-dev,

-, and
+/proc/sys/kernel/nfs-root-name, and

-.
+/proc/sys/kernel/nfs-root-addrs.
 For a

 physical root device, the root device is changed by having

-write the new root
+/linuxrc write the new root

-filesystem device number into /proc/sys/kernel/real-root-dev
+filesystem device number into /proc/sys/kernel/real-root-dev.
+For an

 NFS root filesystem, the root device is changed by having

-write the NFS
+/linuxrc write the NFS

-setting into files /proc/sys/kernel/nfs-root-name
+setting into files /proc/sys/kernel/nfs-root-name and

-and then
+/proc/sys/kernel/nfs-root-addrs and then

 writing 0xff (e.g., the pseudo-NFS-device number) into file

-.
+/proc/sys/kernel/real-root-dev.
 For

 example, the following shell command line would change the

-normal root device to /dev/hdb1
+normal root device to /dev/hdb1:

 echo 0x365 >/proc/sys/kernel/real-root-dev